SanjeevKumarP-MOH/moh-healthiersg/index.md

         - title: FAQ
           description: Frequently Asked Questions
           url: /faq/
+  - resources:
+      title: Towards a Healthier SG
+      button: View More
   - infopic:
       title: Have views on how we can build a Healthier SG?
       button: Share your views here